morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 to include this adapter.
 During 2024, a problem in the Linux Bluetooth subsystem caused problems with the use of this adapter.
 It took a lot of work to isolate and fix the problem.
-The problem has now been fixed for a sufficient amount of time that most users should no longer see the problem.
+The problem has now been fixed for a sufficient amount of time that most users should no longer see the problem if purchasing the adapter.

 ```
 Note: Single-state, no windows driver onboard, wifi only adapter.